Stacey Vankuiken, LPN, PHN, NCPT

 What do you enjoy most about practicing medicine?

 What I enjoy most is being able to help people who are less fortunate and really need it but have a hard time finding help.
 When I moved into public health, it was a more gratifying situation compared to my previous work.
 Public health is a big service that just kind of became part of my heart.
-We help people with and without insurance - for kids without insurance, we charge just the administration cost of $21.25 per immunization, or whatever they can afford, and if they can't afford it at all, we don't charge them anything.
+We help people with and without insurance - for kids without insurance through our Vaccines For Children program and also adults through our VFA program through the state, for a limited selection of vaccines, we charge just the administration cost of $21.25 per immunization, or whatever they can afford, and if they can't afford it at all, we don't charge them anything.
 I helped a lot with patient assistance programs in my previous endocrinology role, helping people under certain poverty levels get medications from manufacturers or savings cards.
 It's just gratifying to be able to help those people, the less fortunate.
-Even though I'm not doing as much of the patient assistance work now because they cut our position, I'm still helping people, and that feels good.
+Even though I'm not doing as much of the patient assistance work now because they cut our previous providers position, I'm still helping people, and that feels good.

 Locations